-To ensure a successful rental endeavor, landlords must familiarize themselves with the state’s landlord-tenant laws.
+To ensure a successful real estate endeavor, landlords must familiarize themselves with the Washington State laws.
 These laws ensure the protection of both your and your tenant’s rights.
-In this blog, we’ll walk you through all the important highlights of the Washington landlord-tenant laws.
+In this blog, we’ll walk you through all the important highlights of the laws in Washington State.

-You must provide the tenant with the following information before they can move into your rental property:
+You must provide the tenant with the following information before they can move into your residential unit:

-- Disclosure about the use of lead-based paint on the property.
+- Disclosure about the use of lead-based paint on the premises.
 This is especially required for buildings built before 1978.

 - Your contact information, including your address and phone number.